-If you have curly hair or if your strands lack moisture, you might be shampooing too often.
+If you have curly hair, or if your strands feel like they lack moisture, you might be shampooing too often.
 Instead of removing all the oils from your hair, you could actually benefit from adding a few more with a cleansing conditioner as a shampoo.
 Instead of stripping the hair, a cleansing conditioner replaces the hydration your strands lack while washing away the impurities.

 How do hairdressers make hair so soft?
 Your hair and your scalp's appearance and overall health greatly depend on the use of the right conditioner.
 When people hate conditioner, it's usually because they don't rinse it out well enough–which causes buildup that weighs the hair down and makes it greasy.
 The key here is to pick the right conditioner for your hair type.
 If you don't know your hair type, get your hairdresser's help, and be sure to rinse very, very well.
 If your hair gets oily quickly, apply the product mostly toward the ends of your hair where it's the driest, and avoid applying it directly at the roots.

 If you have curly or coarse hair that needs an extra dose of moisture past conditioner, add a conditioning mask into your weekly hair routine.
 After only a few uses of a nourishing product like this, you'll notice the change in the look and feel of your hair for the better.

 Go Easy With the Hair Brush

 Everyone is guilty of jumping out of the shower, messing up their hair with a rough towel, and ripping a hairbrush through the tangles and knots with reckless abandon.
 But have you ever been to a salon where a hairdresser treated your hair with that level of neglect?
 Probably not.
 Take a cue from your stylist, and softly squeeze excess water from your hair.
 Then, gently work your way from the ends of your strands to the roots while brushing.
 We recommend a detangling brush or a wide-tooth comb.
-The lighter and softer you are when combing and brushing your hair post-shower, the fewer breakage and frizz you'll create, and the smoother and softer your hair will feel.
+The lighter and softer you are when combing and brushing your hair post-shower, the less breakage and frizz you'll create, and the smoother and softer your hair will feel.